javierdobles/cargill-test/README.md

     packer build -var subnet_id=SUBNET_ID template.json
-where the subnet-id can the the default subnet from your aws account, this command is going to create the **AMI_ID** for our terraform setup, this AMI contains all the automation for docker, download the image and run it, also installed most of the packages used for our instances
+where the subnet-id can be the the default subnet from your aws account, this command is going to create the **AMI_ID** for our terraform setup, this AMI contains all the automation for docker, download the image and run it, also is installed most of the packages used for our instances

 ## Prepare the Environment

 this step to generate the ssh keys required for your terraform, please execute the command below:

     cd ${REPO_DIR}/terraform/ansible && ansible-playbook prepare-deployment.yml
-the command above is going to generate a folder under **${REPO_DIR}/terraform/** with the name of ssh_key, those keys are going to be use by terraform for the keypair setup for ec2 instances.
+the command above is going to generate a folder under **${REPO_DIR}/terraform/** with the name of **ssh_key**, those keys are going to be use by terraform for the keypair setup for ec2 instances.

 for the aws credentials, please fill the file **${REPO_DIR}/terraform/main.tf** in the fields below: